theaniketraj/VeloCD/content/pages/pricing.md

       - title: Core
         price: Free
         details: No Surprise Bills
-        description: >+
+        description: >
           The Free Tier is aimed at students and early-stage contributors.
           Available at no cost.
+Students ID Verification Required.
         features:
           - Essential CI/CD Pipeline.
           - Integrated Git Workflows.